Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **setCC3value (uint16_t val)**
 * void **setCC4value (uint16_t val)**

 Set the capture/compare value for channels 1..4 (CCRX).
+Again, this *sets* the value in the member variable, not the register.
+Check `writeCCX()` below.

 ### PWM control member functions